 - Starlight Pines Bed & Breakfast

-Flagstaff has a much more lively nightlife scene compared with Sedona.
+I found that Flagstaff had a way more lively nightlife scene compared with Sedona.
 This is mainly because Flagstaff has a huge student population as it is home to Northern Arizona University.

-Sedona isn’t known for nightlife but it does still have a range of nice bars where you can spend the evening.
+Sedona isn’t known for nightlife but I did think that it still had a nice range of bars where you could spend the evening.

 Nightlife In Sedona

 Sedona isn’t really known for being a party city.
 There are no nightclubs in Sedona at all and almost all of the bars and restaurants close by 11pm even on weekends.

 Despite closing early, Sedona’s nightlife did feel very sophisticated and up market.

 Most of Sedona’s bars are within resorts, hotels or upscale restaurants.
 Here you’ll find hand-crafted cocktails and luxurious lounges.